Creating session report templates

 IN THIS ARTICLE

-The Calendar & Sessions module provides administrators with a complete overview of all scheduled sessions, events, and instructor-student meetings happening across your organization.
+The Calendar & Sessions module provides administrators with the ability to create new sessions as well as a complete overview of all scheduled sessions, events, and instructor-student meetings happening across your organization.
 This area is designed to help you quickly track session timelines, review event details, apply advanced filters, and switch between multiple calendar layouts for better scheduling visibility.

-This guide explains how to view pending, upcoming, completed, and cancelled sessions, along with how to open full session details and navigate calendar views.
+This guide explains how to create new sessions and view pending, upcoming, completed, and cancelled sessions, along with how to open full session details and navigate calendar views.

 1. Accessing Scheduled Sessions & Events